ToshioCP/Gtk4-tutorial/gfm/sec1.md

 All of them make up the 'GTK4-tutorial' package.
 This package is simply called 'GTK4-tutorial' in the following description.

-GTK4-tutorial is free; you can redistribute it and/or modify it under terms of the following licenses.
+GTK4-tutorial is free; you can redistribute it and/or modify it under the terms of the following licenses.

 - The license of documents in GTK4-tutorial is the GNU Free Documentation License as published by the Free Software Foundation; either version 1.3 of the License or, at your opinion, any later version.
 The documents are Markdown, HTML and image files.